Patrons and Ambassadors

 TV presenter, journalist and comedian

 Alex is co-presenter of the Royal Television Society award-winning comedy show The Last Leg alongside Adam Hills (another Scope supporter).
-Alex was born with arm and hand disabilities and has a prosthetic leg.
+Alex was born with physical impairments affecting his arms, hands and legs.
 He has mentored young disabled people at Scope’s employment service, giving valuable advice about the importance of having confidence as a disabled person.

 Don’t be afraid of your disability.
 That’s who you are.
 It’s who I am.
 My hands are part of me - I can’t go into an interview with a pair of mittens on hoping they don’t notice!
 Be confident.
 You’ve got something that no one else has, I promise you.

-An enthusiastic Scope supporter for over five years, Richard has supported the retail expansion project and gives his time to support the charity on both a personal and corporate level.
+An enthusiastic Scope supporter for over 5 years, Richard has supported the retail expansion project and gives his time to support the charity on both a personal and corporate level.

 Time nowadays is more precious than money.
 I realised that I needed to give something back to society that was more than just money.
 The challenge of raising the awareness of disability - both in children and in adults - is a big one.
 Scope ticked all the boxes for me.